Skip to content

 • Creating reports from work orders requires "Read Work Orders" permission

-• Manage Timesheets: Create and oversee timesheet records
+• Manage Timesheets: Create and oversee timesheet records.
+Note: all users can always register their own time.

 • Lock Timesheets: Finalize timesheets for approval

-• Unlock Timesheets: Reopen locked timesheets (higher authority required)
+• Unlock Timesheets: Reopen locked timesheets — requires higher authority than Lock Timesheets

 • Read Checklist: View checklists and completion status